-Since I firmly believe the only way through the fire is through it, I am deep in it right now.
+Since I believe the only way through the fire is through it, I am deep in it right now.
 Its all over me, like an itchy sweater I can’t get out of.
 But I am committed to giving it some demarcation.
 It helps to read it later, to know I let it out somehow.
 The catharsis has a rhythm now, after all this practice.
 So tonight is my night to let the ballast fail, to take on water and drown a little bit in the crushing loss of something so defining, so fundamental.
 You had that jedi-level skill only the very best mothers have.
 You let me think I was the commodore.
-I truly believed in my own mandate, knew I could handle anything life threw my way.
+I believed in my own mandate, knew I could handle anything life threw my way.
 Except, of course, you dying.

 Tonight your ghost is all around.
 And I feel as desperate as I did 24 years ago.
 I went to bed on December 13, 1996 believing in the rightness of the world.
 That good things happened to good people and the unthinkable was just that.
 And then…

 I am listening to hear where you are mom.
 I am listening so hard, and I hear you.
 I feel it in my bones.
 I know it.
-I have finally integrated all of it, taken the pain and the sadness and converted it by some magical alchemy into a woman I know you would be proud of.
+I have finally integrated it, taken the pain and the sadness and converted it by some magical alchemy into a woman I know you would be proud of.
 Are proud of.

 Most people around me now only know of you.
 They are the ones I tell the good stuff to, those mental photographs of your fabulousness.
 They know you through me, I make sure of it.
-It’s just all the other stuff, the intangibles, the vibes.
+It’s all the other stuff, the intangibles, the vibes.
 There are no words for energy, which is why it is my most trusted instinct.
 You just feel it, and with you it was a force field of moonlight and laughter.
-Rarified, and totally unequalled by anyone.
+Rarified, unequalled by anyone.

 You know how they say you become your parents?
 That would sort of be my wildest dream come true.
 To be as intelligent and innovative as Gerald Frank Tucci?
 As humble and as genius as he is?
 What a destiny.
 And to be a vision of you?
 My glamorous, warm, funny, kind, brilliant stunner of a mother.
 Who could want more?
 Lovely and well meaning people will say things like “you look just like her!” or “you are your father’s daughter through and through!”
 But those are platitudes.
 I am a mere shadow of either of you.
 I got some tremendous gifts don’t get me wrong.
-I am not ungrateful in the least, just awestruck by the depth of your character, your shininess.
+I am not ungrateful in the least, rather awestruck by the depth of your character, your shininess.
 I never met two more sparkly people than you and dad.
 And you were nothing like him, and he is nothing like you.
-Just two complementary mavericks who found one another despite the odds and then proceeded to absolutely crush parenting.
+Two complementary mavericks who found one another despite the odds and then proceeded to absolutely crush parenting.

 Thing is I am becoming like you in a way I wish I wasn’t.